-More Gold Coast has identified the city’s designers, photographers and developers that are at the forefront of their industry and proving that the Gold Coast knows good design.
+These city designers, photographers and developers are at the forefront of their industry and proving that the Gold Coast knows good design.

 Halfnine is one Gold Coast design agency doing just that.
 We sat down with Chris Howell from Halfnine to talk about design, inspiration and living on the beautiful Gold Coast.